ferrillt/Childcare-Costs-Across-US/README.md

 - Family childcare prices were highest in the Northeast and lowest in the South in the regional comparison.

-These findings demonstrate that childcare affordability depends on where a family lives, the age of the child, and the type of care used.
+These findings demonstrate that childcare prices vary according to location, the age of the child, and the type of care used.
+Assessing affordability would also require household-income and related financial information.

 ## Technologies